nicholasjng/portfolio-optim/README.md

 # portfolio-optim
-University project on Portfolio Optimization
+University project on Portfolio Optimization using Linear Programming and Gurobi.